misavojte/GazePlotterDocs/advanced/docs-dev-build.md

 outline: deep
 ---

-# App dev & build
+# Docs dev & build
 GazePlotterDocs uses VitePress to build and serve the documentation site from `.md` files.
 The development set-up requires that you have Node (14 or higher) installed.

 More about the dev & build process of the main app can be found [here](./app-dev-build).